-The next Hands-On Forestry Workshop will be held in the fall of 2018
+The next Hands-On Forestry Workshop will be held in 2019 - Stay Tuned!

 Eustace Conway shares his lifetime of forestry experience in a Hands-on workshop at Turtle Island Preserve.
 This interactive skills and philosophy class is a rare chance to learn basic skills needed to harvest forest materials and process them to benefit sustainable homestead living and resource management, all with master woodsman Conway himself.
 Eustace and assistant Raleigh Avery will introduce and teach skills such as seeing and understanding what the forest has to offer, even if it is in the context of a suburban back yard, and how to sustainably utilize resources at hand.